UConn Women Win Historic 100th Game In A Row

 "Bottom line," she says, is that in the NCCA, "no one's ever done this."

-During the streak, UConn has won two national championships, and four straight.
-More than a quarter of their 100 wins came against ranked opponents, the NCAA says — but only two games ended with a margin of less than 10 points.
+Two of UConn's four consecutive national championships happened during the streak.
+More than a quarter of their 100 wins came against ranked opponents, the NCAA says — but only two games ended with a margin of fewer than 10 points.

 "There haven't been too many stressful games for the Huskies faithful to watch," the NCAA adds.

-In last night's game in Storrs, Ct., South Carolina's worked to slow the pace and keep the game close in the first half and trailed by only three points in the third quarter.
+In last night's game in Storrs, Conn., South Carolina worked to slow the pace and keep the game close in the first half and trailed by only three points in the third quarter.
 But the Huskies responded with stifling defense and strong rebounding to build on the 35-29 lead it had amassed at halftime.

-And despite UConn's leading scorer, Katie Lou Samuelson, being held to under 10 points, junior Gabby Williams stepped up with a career-high 26 points and 14 rebounds — along with four steals and two blocks — to help the Huskies reach the 100-win mark.
+And even though UConn's leading scorer, Katie Lou Samuelson, being held to under 10 points, junior Gabby Williams stepped up with a career-high 26 points and 14 rebounds — along with four steals and two blocks — to help the Huskies reach the 100-win mark.